 The National Association of Federal Retirees (Federal Retirees) is the largest national advocacy organization representing active and retired members of the federal public service, Canadian Armed Forces, Royal Canadian Mounted Police and retired federally appointed judges, their partners and survivors.
-Federal Retirees has a proud 56-year history of advocacy on behalf of our 176,000 members and all retirees.
-With our volunteers and members from coast-to-coast, we continue this tradition of strong, smart advocacy campaigns to protect our members’ earned pensions and benefits, and to support good policy that improves the lives all Canadians in retirement.
+Federal Retirees has a proud history of advocacy on behalf of our close to 170,000 members and all retirees.
+With our volunteers and members from coast-to-coast, we continue this tradition of strong, smart advocacy campaigns to protect our members’ earned pensions and benefits, and to support good policy that improves the lives of all Canadians in retirement.

 Federal Retirees looks forward to working with members of Parliament to advance the following important policy recommendations during this government's mandate.

 1. Encourage well-managed defined benefit pension plans and enable retirees to contribute to a strong economy.